iqtree/iqtree.github.io/doc/Complex-Models.md

 #### What is the difference between partition and mixture models?

 Mixture models,  like partition models, allow more than one substitution model along the sequences.
-However, while a partition model assigns each alignment site a given specific model, mixture models do not have this information: each site has a probability of belonging to each of the mixture components (also called categories or classes).
-In other words, the *site-to-model assignment is unknown*.
+However, while a partition model assigns each alignment site a given specific model, mixture models do not need this information: it will compute for each site its probability of belonging to each of the mixture classes (also called categories or components).
+Since the site-to-class assignment is not known, the site likelihood under mixture models is the weighted sum of site likelihoods per mixture class.

-For example, the [discrete Gamma rate heterogeneity](Substitution-Models#rate-heterogeneity-across-sites) is the simplest type of mixture model, where there are several rate categories and each site belongs to a rate category with a probability.
-The likelihood of a site under a mixture model is computed as the weighted average of the site-likelihood under each mixture category.
+For example, the [discrete Gamma rate heterogeneity](Substitution-Models#rate-heterogeneity-across-sites) is a simple type of mixture model, which have several rate categories with equal probability.
+IQ-TREE also supports a number of [predefined protein mixture models](Substitution-Models#protein-models) such as the profile mixture models `C10` to `C60` (The ML variants of Bayesian `CAT` models).

+Here, we discuss several possibilities to define new mixture models in IQ-TREE.

 #### Defining mixture models

-IQ-TREE supports a number of [predefined protein mixture models](Substitution-Models#protein-models).
-Here, we give more details how to define new mixture models in IQ-TREE.
 To start with, the following command:

     iqtree -s example.phy -m "MIX{JC,HKY}"